DevSilv/ARCHIVED-varts-plain-css/_posts/2018/08/01/2018-08-01-my-grammar-ortography-writing-style.md

 - if possible, i divide the text into relatively short paragraphs.
 - if possible, i try to apply the three-part structure: introduction, body and conclusion.

-these are not all the rules that i try to follow. the other part is earlier described by me here: {{ site.data.external-uris.site }}2018/07/10/the-things-that-every-blogging-developer.html
+these are not all the rules that i try to follow. the other part is earlier described by me here: {{ site.url }}2018/07/10/the-things-that-every-blogging-developer.html

 ## i follow these rules… so what then?